KeiferC/CyberFundamentals/week3-websecurity/notes-05-web-intro.md

 ## The Hypertext Tranfer Protocol (HTTP)

 The Hypertext Transfer Protocol is a layer 7 (application) protocol that specifies how data is communicated through the Web.
+HTTP is a stateless protocol, meaning that it does not remember session information.

 Note: HTTPS is HTTP on a TLS / SSL session.